ivy-llc/mech/README.rst

 Get Involed
 -----------

-We hope the functions in this library are useful to a wide range of deep learning developers.
+We hope the functions in this library are useful to a wide range of machine learning developers.
 However, there are many more areas of mechanics which could be covered by this library.

 If there are any particular mechanics functions you feel are missing,